Chronowanderer/aLBcells-for-HDsystem/README.md

 Please strictly follow the corresponding instructions, including returning to the default settings after simulation.

 If you want to skip the time-consuming training phase or reduplicate simulation results in the paper, please download MAT files from [Kaggle](https://kaggle.com/chronowanderer/albcells-for-hdsystem-simulation-results), load them as training simulation results, and only run the testing section in main codes.
+Note S8 Fig is plotted from aLB_aLB2HD_FigS8.m in this way.

 ## What are the files
 Figs folder: Figures plotted in the paper based on simulation results provided above.